Execution Characteristics of Extended Stored Procedures

 The execution of an extended stored procedure has these characteristics:

-- The extended stored procedure function is executed under the security context of Microsoft® SQL Server™.
+The extended stored procedure function is executed under the security context of Microsoft SQL Server.

-- The Microsoft Win32® thread associated with the execution of the extended stored procedure is the same one used for the client connection.
+The thread associated with the execution of the extended stored procedure is the same one used for the client connection.

-After the extended stored procedure DLL is loaded, the DLL remains loaded in the address space of the server until the SQL Server is stopped or the administrator explicitly unloads the DLL by using DBCC DLL_name (FREE).
-This is the default behavior.
+After the extended stored procedure DLL is loaded, the DLL remains loaded in the address space of the server until SQL Server is stopped or the administrator explicitly unloads the DLL by using DBCC DLL_name (FREE).

 The extended stored procedure can be executed from Transact-SQL as a stored procedure by using the EXECUTE statement: